It’s got a big city vibe, bucketloads of culture and can compete with the trendiest capitals of Europe. Is Glasgow a place you’d like to call home?

 The St Enoch Centre includes a Debenhams and other high-street names such as H&M, Topshop and Superdry, whereas Royal Exchange Square has upmarket stores such as Reiss and LK Bennett alongside bars, restaurants and the Gallery of Modern Art.

 For drinks, try a pub such as Blackfriars.
-It serves beers from around the world and has a basement music venue.
+It serves beers from around the world and has a basement venue where music and comedy nights are held.
 Alternatively, order a cocktail from The Kelvingrove Café and settle into a seat in its Victorian-themed interior.